Nestene Consciousness and Autons: Revived series

 While planning to relaunch the series, showrunner Russell T Davies wished to conserve the Daleks as antagonists for later in the season.
 Thinking about plans for openers he had created in the 90s, Davies remembered an idea in which a cleaning lady was working in a building where plastic computer terminals came to life and swallowed people.
 This inspired Davies to use the Nestene Consciousness as the main antagonist.
 Davies realised Autons would be an effective antagonist for the first episode, as they would leave Rose Tyler, the Doctor's new companion, confused as to what the Autons were; as the Autons were human-shaped mannequins, they would not immediately be assumed as being aliens, which was important in the episode's narrative.
 Jane Tranter, an executive at the BBC, believed the usage of the Nestene Consciousness and Autons to purely be "nostalgia", but Davies believed that children would recognise mannequins from their day to day lives, which would allow the Autons to provide a "familiar" element to them.
 Additionally, the Nestene plot would be secondary to the main focus of establishing the Doctor and Rose's character dynamic in the episode.

+Prior to the production of the story, the rights to the Autons had to be obtained, which were now held by Baggs as a result of an agreement made with Robert Holmes's estate.
 The Autons in this episode were redesigned, losing the wigs and masks with eyes holes from the Classic era.
 Seventy Auton masks were constructed by Neill Gorton and the design team at Millennium FX, with dancers and actors used to heavy costume and mask work being cast to portray the Autons.
 A scene from the original Spearhead from Space, in which a shop window was broken apart by the Autons and the Autons attacked passerby, was re-created in the episode.
 Around 50 Autons appeared in the episode, with many attacking the Cardiff high street.
-Company The Mill created the Nestene design and made the computer-generated model seen in the episode, while Nicholas Briggs provided the voice of the Nestene.
+Company The Mill created the Nestene design and made the computer-generated model seen in the episode, while Briggs provided the voice of the Nestene.

 The Autons were planned to return in the series twelve episode "Praxeus" (2020), but this appearance was scrapped, with writer Pete McTighe citing budgetary constraints and the fact that too many returning monsters were present in the season.